subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  J  \sim {1\over{\sqrt{2\pi}}} e^{-{x^2\over 2}} $$

 The scaling $\sqrt{N}$ ensures that the total energy does not blow up to infinity as $N$ increases, while the Standard Normal assumption completely randomizes all interactions.
-Note that for a particular realization of the random variable $J$, the interactions are fixed but at random values.
+Note that for a particular realization of the random variable $J$, the interactions are fixed, or quenched, but at random values.
+This observation lies at the heart of the SK model, i.e., the interactions can assume random values, but they follow a well defined statistical distribution.

 Recall that for the case of ferrmagnetism, the magnetized phase was characterized by the fact that the average magnetization $m$ was non-zero.
 If $E(\sigma_i) = m_i$, then